MAPF-Competition/Start-Kit/Submission_Instruction.md

 ## Track evaluation progress and history submission

-You can find a "My Submissions" panel on My Submission Page.
+You can find a `My Submissions` panel on My Submission Page.
 Click the info button on an entry to see the details and track the progress of a running evaluation.